 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

 LendingTree is an advertising-supported comparison service.
 The site features products from our partners as well as institutions which are not advertising partners.
 While we make an effort to include the best deals available to the general public, we make no warranty that such information represents all available products.
 We are compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-What is an authorized user?
+What is an authorized user on a credit card?

 While authorized users receive their own credit card, they do not have all the same permissions as the primary account holder.
 For example, authorized users typically cannot redeem rewards, request a credit line increase, close the account or add another authorized user.
 However, depending on the issuer, they may be able to obtain the account balance, request statement copies and make payments.